josmar-crwdstffng/angular/aio/content/guide/lazy-loading-ngmodules.md

 ### Add another feature module

-Use the same command to create a second lazy-loaded feature module with routing, along with its stub component.
+Use the same command to create a second lazy-loaded feature module with routing, along with the associated stub component.

 <code-example format="shell" language="shell">